AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 >[!WARNING]
 >
 >**DO NOT** use the following methods for securing Pro Staging and Production environments.
 This breaks Fastly caching.
-You must use the [Blocking](../cdn/fastly-vcl-blocking.md) feature available in the Fastly CDN for Adobe Commerce.
+Use the [Blocking](../cdn/fastly-vcl-blocking.md) feature available in the Fastly CDN for Adobe Commerce.

 **To secure environments**: